-On September 2, 2014, as a consequence of the failure of COMET-1, one of our two phase 3 pivotal trials of cabozantinib in mCRPC, to meet its primary endpoint of demonstrating a statistically significant increase in overall survival for patients treated with cabozantinib as compared to prednisone, we initiated the 2014 Restructuring to reduce our workforce.
-Personnel reductions were initiated across our entire organization and have resulted in an ongoing workforce of approximately 85 full-time employees.
-The principal objective of the 2014 Restructuring was to enable us to focus our financial resources on the phase 3 pivotal trials of cabozantinib in mRCC and advanced HCC.
+On September 2, 2014, as a consequence of the failure of COMET-1, one of our two phase 3 pivotal trials of cabozantinib in mCRPC, we initiated the 2014 Restructuring to reduce our workforce.
+Personnel reductions were initiated across our entire organization and have resulted in an aggregate reduction in headcount of 143 full-time employees as of September 30, 2015.
+The principal objective of the 2014 Restructuring was to enable us to focus our financial resources on the phase 3 pivotal trials of cabozantinib in advanced RCC and advanced HCC.